tapyu/database-lessons/README.md

 # NoSQL

-NoSQL refers to non-relational databases that don't use tables to store data.
+[NoSQL][aws] refers to non-relational databases that don't use tables to store data.
 Developers store information in different types of NoSQL databases, including graphs, documents, and key-values.
 NoSQL databases are popular for modern applications because they are horizontally scalable.
 Horizontal scaling means increasing the processing power by adding more computers that run NoSQL software.

 [datacamp]: https://www.datacamp.com/blog/is-sql-a-programming-language